alexandergall/bf-sde-nixpkgs/README.md

 ```

 Note that the `bf_switchd` process crashes if one of the kernel
-modules is loaded when running on the Tofino model (this behaviour is
+modules is loaded when running on the Tofino model.
+In this case,
-present at least up to version 9.9.0).
-In this case, simply unload the
-module and restart `run_switchd.sh`.
+simply unload the module and restart `run_switchd.sh`.

 The default mapping of emulated ports to `veth` interfaces can be
 overriden by passing a _portinfo_ file to the model binary.
 This file